a-tharva/a-tharva/README.md

 - 👋 Hi, I’m atharva
 - I’m currently learning Computer Science Engineering
-- I’m looking to collaborate on ...
+- I’m looking to collaborate on lot of projects contact me if interested.
-- 📫 How to reach me ...
+- 📫 How to reach me atharv.bhandvalkar@gmail.com

 <!---
 a-tharva/a-tharva is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.